About the PTSD-Repository

 How Do I Use It?

-There are hundreds of questions PTSD-Repository data can be used to answer.
-Providers, patients and their families can use it to explore the benefits, side effects and harms of treatments for PTSD that they are considering.
-Researchers can draw on the data in the PTSD-Repository when they conduct their own meta-analyses, systematic reviews, or literature reviews.
-Funding agencies and researchers can identify evidence gaps in order to set priorities for future research or support grant applications.
-Policymakers, educators, researchers, and the media can turn to the PTSD-Repository for visualizations to use in presentations and articles or to search for evidence on specific treatments.
+There are hundreds of questions that can be answered with PTSD-Repository data.
+Providers, patients and their families can use it to explore the benefits and harms of treatments for PTSD that they are considering.
+Researchers can draw on the data in the PTSD-Repository when they conduct their own meta-analyses, systematic reviews or literature reviews.
+Funding agencies and researchers can identify evidence gaps to set priorities for future research or support grant applications.
+Policymakers, educators, researchers and the media can turn to the PTSD-Repository for visualizations to use in presentations and articles or to search for evidence on specific treatments.

 What's next for the PTSD-Repository?